Singtel SDS holders to get direct ownership

 Mr Lang added that the company is well on track with its Singtel28 strategy, its growth plan announced in 2024, noting that Singtel has more than doubled its market cap.
 It intends to increase its investments in digital infrastructure, including cloud and artificial intelligence, alongside its growing data centre business.

-The telco will become one of Asia’s leading data centre players following its acquisition of ST Telemedia Global Data Centres (STT GDC) for $6.6 billion, which it announced in February.
+The telco will become one of Asia’s leading data centre players following its acquisition of ST Telemedia Global Data Centres for $6.6 billion, which it announced in February.

 Singtel’s shares briefly rose 0.4 per cent to $5.06 when the market opened on April 7 before falling to $5 at the midday break.